Arthemyst/log_analyzer_siem_lite/README.md

 - generate report.pdf with detected incidents.

 #### To monitor logs in real time
-in src directory -> `python src/main.py --realtime`
+in src directory -> `python -m src.main  --realtime --paths test.log`

 It will:

 - monitor logs appeared in logs file ex. test.log
-- save failed logs into cache
+- save failed logs into sqlite cache database
 - save details into alerts.json

 ### Next steps

-- real time logs processing
-- saving real time logs to the database
 - website with dashboard to data analysis